Convert

 Platform Compatibility Table

-“Partial” means the platform will import the file but may drop some properties or display formatting issues.
-Therefore, for the safest results, always convert to the version marked “preferred” for your target platform before importing.
+“Partial” means the platform imports the file but may drop properties or show formatting issues.
+For the safest result, convert to the version marked “preferred” for your target platform before importing.

 Frequently Asked Questions